TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 **Versioning & Compatiblity**

-<p>The airflow DAG's were written and tested in an ubuntu v16 virtual machine running Airflow version 1.10.2 installed in python 3.6</p>
+<p>Airflow DAG's were written and tested in ubuntu 16.04 VM running Airflow version 1.10.2 installed in python 3.6</p>

 ```
 ## uname -a